 - IEEE will hold the copyright to your ITherm paper, and it will be placed in their IEEE Xplore online database.
-You should not have already presented/published the SAME paper, copyrighted by another entity.
+You should not have already presented/published the SAME content, copyrighted by another entity.

 - You cannot present a paper and then decline to place the paper in IEEE Xplore; IEEE conferences require an executed Copyright form, and the placement of your paper in the IEEE's World Wide Web database.

-Where will ITHERM papers be indexed?
+Where will ITherm papers be indexed?

 Papers which are accepted and presented at the conference will be placed into IEEE's Xplore/IEL database and indexed in INSPEC.
 This information is made available to Elsevier's EI index, and ISI/Thomson Reuters' SCI, SSCI and ISTP services, which may place your paper's metadata in their indices.
 In addition, the metadata and full text will be indexed by Google and Google Scholar, for wider access to research results.